 The Council does have jointly controlled assets with Chesterfield Borough Council and Bolsover District Council regarding the operation of a crematorium.
-The Council's share of the crematorium's assets and income and expenditure for 2015/16 is 30%, (2014/15, 30%).
 On the basis of materiality, the Council does not include any figures for the joint crematorium within the Statement of Accounts.